AllanOXDi/ischool/README.md

 # ischool
-A web base free learning.
+A web apps for free learning.